-The mistake I made was a simple one, I set stops too close.
+The mistake I made was a simple one; I set stops too close.

 A stop is a safety net.

-The first time was in February when the market made an unexpected large turn downwards.
+The first time was in February when the market made an unexpected massive turn downwards.
 My stops were, in my opinion, too close as I stopped out over several trades only for the market to reverse and carry on nicely in my chosen direction, but without me!

 A similar thing happened in early August.
 My stops are now more full but still maintaining not more than 1.5% risk in any one share.
 I have already seen the benefit of this recently.